rugbyprof/2143-Object-Oriented-Programming/Assignments/10-P05/README.md

 6. **Battle Mage**: A mix of wizard and fighter that combines magical knowledge and combat skill with a focus on manipulating the battlefield to gain advantage.
 7. **Fury Fist**: Warriors who have combined the brutal strength of the barbarian with the disciplined combat techniques of the monk.

-#### Chat GPT Question

-Earlier you helped me create some interested combinations of basic characters above (see list below):

-1. `Spellblade`: (fighter and sorcerer)
-2. `Shadowdancer`: (rogue and bard)
-3. `Shapeshifter`: (druid and monk)
-4. `Holy Avenger`: (paladin and ranger)
-5. `Eldritch Assassin`: (warlock and rogue)
-6. `Battle Mage`: (wizard and fighter)
-7. `Fury Fist`: (Warriors Barbarian and Monk)

-Could you use your creative side to assign these seven characters elevated skills / unique attacks and therefore the use of larger die's to inflict damage?

----
+## Special Attacks

-**Spellblade**: The Spellblade is a fighter who has learned to infuse their weapons with arcane energy, allowing them to deal extra damage with each strike.
+**Spellblade**: The `Spellblade` is a fighter who has learned to infuse their weapons with arcane energy, allowing them to deal extra damage with each strike.
 They can also cast spells that enhance their weapons or protect themselves from harm.
-One possible unique attack for the Spellblade is "Arcane Strike," which allows them to add 2d6 force damage to their weapon attacks for a limited time.
-Another possible unique attack is "Chaos Bolt," which is a spell that deals 4d8 damage of a random type (acid, cold, fire, lightning, poison, or thunder) to a single target.
+One possible unique attack for the `Spellblade` is `Arcane Strike`, which allows them to add `2d6` force damage to their weapon attacks for a limited time.
+Another possible unique attack is `Chaos Bolt`, which is a spell that deals `4d8` damage of a `random type (acid, cold, fire, lightning, poison, or thunder)` to a single target.

-**Shadowdancer**: The Shadowdancer is a rogue who has learned to harness the power of shadow to move stealthily and strike their enemies from unexpected angles.
+**Shadowdancer**: The `Shadowdancer` is a rogue who has learned to harness the power of shadow to move stealthily and strike their enemies from unexpected angles.
 They can also cast spells that manipulate light and darkness to obscure their movements or hinder their foes.
-One possible unique attack for the Shadowdancer is "Shadow Strike," which allows them to deal extra damage with their sneak attacks while also teleporting behind their target.
-Another possible unique attack is "Blinding Shadow," which is a spell that blinds all creatures in a 20-foot radius for 1 minute.
+One possible unique attack for the `Shadowdancer` is `Shadow Strike`, which allows them to deal extra damage with their sneak attacks while also teleporting behind their target.
+Another possible unique attack is `Blinding Shadow`, which is a spell that `blinds all creatures in a 20-foot radius for 1 minute`.

 **Shapeshifter**: The Shapeshifter is a druid who has learned to combine their druidic magic with their martial arts training, allowing them to shift into animal forms and strike their enemies with deadly force.
 They can also cast spells that enhance their physical abilities or control the elements.
-One possible unique attack for the Shapeshifter is "Savage Bite," which allows them to deal extra damage with their natural attacks while in animal form.
-Another possible unique attack is "Whirlwind Strike," which is a spell that allows them to make a flurry of melee attacks against all enemies within 10 feet.
+One possible unique attack for the Shapeshifter is `Savage Bite`, which allows them to `deal extra damage with their natural attacks` while in animal form.
+Another possible unique attack is `Whirlwind Strike`, which is a spell that allows them to make a `flurry of melee attacks against all enemies within 10 feet`.

 **Holy Avenger**: The Holy Avenger is a paladin who has teamed up with a ranger to become a powerful force for good.
 They use their divine and martial powers to protect the innocent and vanquish evil wherever it may be found.
 They can also cast spells that heal their allies or deal extra damage to undead or fiends.
-One possible unique attack for the Holy Avenger is "Divine Smite," which allows them to deal extra radiant damage with their weapon attacks.
-Another possible unique attack is "Hunter's Mark," which is a spell that allows them to deal extra damage to a single target for a limited time.
+One possible unique attack for the Holy Avenger is `Divine Smite`, which allows them to `deal extra radiant damage with their weapon attacks`.
+Another possible unique attack is `Hunter's Mark`, which is a spell that allows them to `deal extra damage to a single target for a limited time`.

-**Eldritch Assassin**: The `Eldritch Assassin` is a `rogue` who has made a pact with a `warlock` to gain access to powerful eldritch magic.
+**Eldritch Assassin**: The Eldritch Assassin is a rogue who has made a pact with a warlock to gain access to powerful eldritch magic.
 They can use their spells to augment their stealth and mobility, as well as to inflict curses on their enemies.
-One possible unique attack for the `Eldritch Assassin` is "**Shadow Blade**," which allows them to create a blade of solidified darkness that deals extra damage and can be thrown at a target.
-Another possible unique attack is "`Hex`," which is a spell that inflicts a curse on a target, reducing their abilities and making them vulnerable to extra damage.
+One possible unique attack for the Eldritch Assassin is `Shadow Blade`, which allows them to create a `blade of solidified darkness that deals extra damage` and can be thrown at a target.
+Another possible unique attack is `Hex`, which is a spell `that inflicts a curse on a target`, reducing their abilities and making them vulnerable to extra damage.

 **Battle Mage**: The Battle Mage is a wizard who has trained in martial combat to become a formidable warrior-mage.
 They can use their spells to enhance their physical abilities or deal devastating damage to their foes.
-One possible unique attack for the Battle Mage is "Elemental Strike," which allows them to imbue their weapon with elemental energy to deal extra damage of that type.
-Another possible unique attack is "Meteor Swarm," which is a spell that rains down fiery meteors on a 40-foot radius, dealing massive damage to all creatures in the area.
+One possible unique attack for the Battle Mage is `Elemental Strike`, which allows them to imbue their weapon with elemental energy to `deal extra damage of that type`.
+Another possible unique attack is `Meteor Swarm`, which is a spell that rains down fiery meteors on a 40-foot radius, `dealing massive damage to all creatures in the area`.

 **Fury Fist**: The Fury Fist is a barbarian and monk combination that focuses on unarmed combat and tapping into their rage to deal devastating damage.
 They can also use their ki to enhance their attacks and movements.
-One possible unique attack for Fury Fist is "Fury of the Elements," which allows them to channel the power of the elements into their fists, dealing extra damage of a random type (acid, cold, fire, lightning, or thunder) with each strike.
-Another possible unique attack is "Raging Thunderclap," which is a spell that creates a deafening thunderclap around the Fury Fist, dealing thunder damage and stunning all creatures within 10 feet.
+One possible unique attack for Fury Fist is `Fury of the Elements`, which allows them to channel the power of the elements into their fists, `dealing extra damage of a random type (acid, cold, fire, lightning, or thunder)` with each strike.
+Another possible unique attack is `Raging Thunderclap`, which is a spell that creates a deafening thunderclap around the Fury Fist, `dealing thunder damage and stunning all creatures within 10 feet`.

 Here are the associated damage types and die rolls for each of the unique attacks: